jthack/hydeout/_posts/2022-09-29-how-to-create-ai-art.md

 - $600/year for enterprises

 ### Tips
 Midjourney is less good at interpreting user input by default.
-They are always releasing new models and flags to use.
+However, they are always releasing new models and flags to use.
+There's a model right now that is quite good at interpretting user input (`--testp`).
 Midjourney is less literal in its interpretation.
 So if you want it to "look cool", you don't always have to give it qualifiers.
 That said, using descriptions can make it look much better.

 Some of my favorites are:
 - `8k detailed`